poelzi/suiup/README.md

-> [!CAUTION]
-> Highly experimental, use at your own risk.
-Not recommended for production use.
-This software is provided as is.

-# Suiup - installer and manager of CLI tools in the Sui ecosystem
+# Suiup - the installer and manager for CLI tools in the Sui ecosystem
 `suiup` is a tool to install and manage different versions of CLI tools for working in the Sui ecosystem.
 It allows you to easily install and switch between different versions of `sui`, `mvr`, `walrus`.
 After installation, run `suiup list` to find which binaries you can install.
 Check out the [Installation](#installation) to install and the [Quick Start](#quick-start) guide for how-to-use examples.